Arduino/Android 4 Zone Speaker Selector

 Making the speaker selector work over the Internet

-Here it is hooked up:
+Here is my original version (solder-method) all hooked up:

 And the whole system: